Start Your Residential Rental/Lease Search

 • Landlord and personal references

-• Basic information for everyone who will live in the unit
+• Basic details for everyone who will live in the unit

-Landlords commonly use these documents to look at ability to pay and past tenancy history under the Residential Tenancies Act (RTA).
+These help landlords assess your ability to pay and your rental history under the Residential Tenancies Act (RTA).

 🏡 Step 4: Search, view homes, and ask questions

-Your REALTOR® helps you find rental options that match your budget and needs, then book showings.
-Use those visits to:
+Your REALTOR® will help you find options that fit your budget and needs, then arrange showings.
+As you view properties, take the time to:

-• Confirm what’s included in rent (parking, utilities, locker, internet, etc.)
+• Confirm what’s included in rent (parking, utilities, internet, etc.)

-• Clarify any condo rules or house policies
+• Review any condo rules or property-specific policies

 Step 5: Application: “tenant” vs. “occupant”